Nourish - How to Get Greens Powders into Your Daily Routine During Winter [including recipes]

-You’ve heard me say it once, and you’ll hear me say it 100 times more – greens are an incredibly important component of the human diet and are an amazing way to help fill in nutritional gaps in the diet.
+You’ve heard me say it once, and you’ll hear me say it 100 times more – greens are an incredibly important component of the human diet.
+Plus, they are an amazing way to help fill in nutritional gaps in the diet.

 And it’s not just dark leafy greens that are I’m talking about here.
 Algae and cereal grasses such as wheatgrass, barleygrass, spirulina, chlorella, plus matcha tea are also potent sources of essential nutrients that can help nourish and strengthen the body.

-Now it’s all very easy to add a spoonful of spirulina powder to a smoothie in the spring and summer months, but by the time winter comes along, many people give up on smoothies altogether, and hey presto – no more greens powders.
+Now it’s all very easy to add a spoonful of spirulina powder to a smoothie in the spring and summer months.
+But by the time winter comes along, many people give up on smoothies altogether.
+And then, hey presto – no more greens powders.

 So here’s where this blog comes in.
-I want to help you find delicious and easy ways to still get your intake of spirulina, chlorella and cereal grasses in so you can reap the benefits over this frosty season.
+I want to help you find delicious and easy ways to still get your intake of spirulina, chlorella and cereal grasses.
+That way, you can still reap the benefits over this frosty season.

 Before we get into the recipes – lets just quickly cover what greens powders can help with and why you should be consuming them:

 Greens are cleansing, detoxifying and alkalising to the body.
 They help to remove toxins from the body’s system and detoxify heavy metals and pollutants.
 This is thanks to their high content of chlorophyll which makes them especially good at neutralizing heavy metals and removing chemicals from the blood.

 If you’re celebrating hard this Christmas and New Year, you may want to check out my previous blog Natural Hangover Tips for Before During and After Drinking Alcoholwhere Chlorella shines a bright ray of hope for your recovery.

 Greens are very high in essential vitamins and minerals, trace minerals, chlorophyll and enzymes and are a great source of potent antioxidants.